cxmsmile/cxmsmile.github.io/resume_short.md

     * Responsibilities: Main contributor of the design and implementation for the expansion in GAA processing pipeline.

-    * Related techniques: Flume, Conduit, Borg
+    * Related techniques: Flume, Conduit, Borg, Googlesql

 2017.01-2018.05
 :   **Software Engineer, Amazon, Beijing**

-*   *FBA FeePreview Report*
+*   *Build FBA FeePreview Report and launch FBA in new countries*

-    * Introduction: Build a system to generate fee preview report, which gives the estimated fees to be charged from sellers.
+    * Introduction: Build a system to generate fee preview report, which gives the estimated fees to be charged from sellers; Launch FBA in Australia.

-    * Responsibilities: Design and implement the report generation system; Work together with external team for report display.

-    * Related techniques: Spark sql, EMR, SQS, DynamoDB, S3, EDX, Athena, Coral Service, DJS, Guice, Spring

-*    *FBA Australia launch*

-     * Introduction: Launch FBA in AU.

-     * Responsibilities: Set FBA fees for AU and launch fee-related services.
-Work together with PM, TPM and SDEs from downstream and upstream teams (SPEAR, Accounting, etc.).
+    * Responsibilities: Design and implement the fee preview report generation system and work together with external team for report display.
+Work with PM, TPM and SDEs from downstream and upstream teams (SPEAR, Accounting, etc.) to set FBA fees for AU and launch fee related services.
 Launched 7 types of fees and 5 fee-related services in AU.

-     * Related techniques: G2S2, Herd, DynamoDB, Simple workflow
+    * Related techniques: Spark sql, EMR, SQS, DynamoDB, S3, EDX, Athena, Coral Service, Simple workflow

 2016.08 - 2017.01
 :   **Huawei Technologies, Security Engineer Intern (mobile security)**